shashi9690/git-automation-using-python/README.md

 # git-automation-using-python
-USing python subprocess module to automate git commits and utilising text extraction to fetch headings and use them as commit messages
+Using python subprocess module to automate git commits and utilising text extraction to fetch headings and use them as commit messages